 Source: the Drum

 Spotify also overtook BBC Radio 1 in early 2017, making it the most-listened to radio station overall in the UK.
-Notably, some obviously prescient key staff members had jumped ship from the public station to Spotify in the years preceding the coming into being of this new paradigm.
+Notably, a handful of prescient key staff members had jumped ship from the public station to Spotify in the years preceding the coming into being of this new paradigm.

 Spotify Usage Statistics

-Spotify data shows that the average listener is increasing the number of unique artists to whom they are listening.
-Between 2014 and 2017 the number increased 37% from 30 to 41 per week.
+Spotify data showed that between 2014 and 2017, the average listener increased the number of unique artists to whom they listened by 37% from 30 to 41 per week.